FrancescXarrieMartinez/DL-Project/README.md

 - `cement_concat_enhanced_final.pkl`: Feature-engineered dataset with ~500 features.
 - `DL_Pipeline_Final.ipynb`: Complete, Colab-compatible notebook.
 Already executed with full visual outputs.
 - `Data_Codes.ipynb`: Draft notebook with scattered code snippets related to data processing and feature engineering. **Not a runnable pipeline** — executing it will likely break.
 It serves only as a reference to inspect fragments of the logic used during dataset preparation, but **should not be seen as a step-by-step guide**.
+- `Project_Presentation.pdf`: Final slide deck used during the oral defense, summarizing the pipeline, experiments, and results.
+- `Project_Report.pdf`: Written report detailing the project's motivation, methodology, results, and conclusions.
+- `README.md`: This file.

 ---